dbuhrd/dbuhrd/README.md

 ### Hi there, I'm Dan. 👋
 Thanks for visiting.

+I'm on my way to a profesional career in software development.
+Coming from an eclectic background of creative thinking and problem solving, foreign travel, language study, art, and caregiving gives me a diverse background of experience to call upon to solve the challenges of the future.

 ### I’m currently working on...
 I'm currently advancing my skills based in JavaScript, Algorithms, Object-Oriented Programming, Design Patterns, Unit Testing, HTML / CSS, JQuery, Bootstrap, AJAX, React, JSX, REST, NPM, and AWS.